zwayth/zwayth/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&height=200&text=I%20am%20Burhan.&fontSize=70&color=0:8871e5,100:b678c4&stroke=b678c4)

 ## About Me
 I'm a computer science guy with a knack for AI and machine learning.
 I've built loads of websites over the years and even worked on augmented reality projects - that futuristic stuff is so cool!
 Graphic design is one of my favorite hobbies when I'm not coding.
 I'm also really into digital marketing and have done a ton of work in that space.
-On top of all that, I'm an entrepreneur running my own business.
 Technology is my passion and I love exploring all the different areas it touches.

 ## Languages and Tools